-'''

-smartpower_set_mode_for_pdpr -opmode {value}

-'''

-Value must be a valid operating mode.
+-opmode {value} Value must be a valid operating mode.
+This parameter is mandatory.
 Sets the operating mode for your power driven place and route.

 See the Tcl Commands and Supported Families table for the list of families that support this command.